Job Title: BEHAVIOUR CONSULTANT

 - Master’s degree an asset

 - Two professional references

 Position involves working during business hours, evenings, and weekends according to needs of current case load

 Wages and Benefits

-This role includes a competency-based salary increase: Increases to wage are applied following the completion of Knowledge stage and subsequently following the completion of the Demonstration stage.
+- This role includes a competency-based salary increase: Increases to wage are applied following the completion of the demonstration of quality assurance benchmarks.
 Pro-rated benefits include holiday accrual and extended health.
-Salary is outlined in the CBI employment letter.

 Position may involve supporting communities assigned to the area this application is for.